philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 TODO: Create and link a YouTube video in a future commit.

-## Voxel Group Marks

-Test for a case that would trigger a compute cost bottleneck, if 8 nm scoping of the per-dense-voxel compute work went wrong.
-A small object that moves through many cells in the world volume, ultimately covering a massive volume.

-> TODO: Nevermind; we can recycle the rotating beam test, re-activate the code for inspecting the general counters.
-Remember 164, 184, 190-194 growing all the way to ~230 after 16 iterations with beamDepth = 2 (80k atoms in cross, 40k atoms in beam).
-Make the shader code intentionally wrong and watch the results change.

 ## Critical Pixel Count

 Test obviously bad thresholds for the critical pixel count heuristic and check for unacceptable quality.